 - Share your own pets

-Instagram Stories are the perfect sneak peak into your day as a veterinarian.
+Instagram Stories are the perfect sneak peek into your day as a veterinarian.
 For a great example, follow our amazing client, Bondi Vet Dr Alex Hynes and her work at the Brisbane Animal Emergency Service to see Stories done right.

 If you are short on time, test out the best ones on your Facebook.
 Even a 5-10 second video can leave a big impression, generate engagement and get a surprising amount of organic reach.
 See our post example below…..